Frequently Asked Questions

 What is planned on event day?

-Usually, local Rotary supported non profit organizations will be on hand sharing information about their organizations.
+Local Rotary supported non profit organizations will be on hand sharing information about their organizations.
 There will be activities for the kiddos at all booths on site.
 Goody bags, activities and fun for the whole family can be found!
-Bounce houses will be set up for children under 12 years old.
-Concessions to include hot dogs, kettle corn, and more!
+Bounce houses may be set up for children under 12 years old.
+Concessions to include hot dogs, kettle corn, snow cones, coffee and much more!
 Kennewick Fire Department and other community entities will be there to share hands on experiences for the kids.

 Do I receive the rubber duck after the race?